Posted: 5/15/17 | May 15th, 2017

 Following my yearlong road trip through the American West, I headed down to Colombia with a buddy and we set out explore the country.
 We only made it as far as Medellín, where I settled down.
 I felt a need to slow down after living out of my truck and then a backpack for about 15 months — and then meeting a great local girl.

-my girlfriend and I drove my truck from Seattle to Medellín, traveling overland through every country in Central America and having an amazing time.
-We had to ship the truck from Colón, Panama, to Cartagena, Colombia), since there are no roads through the Darién Gap (the missing link in the Pan-American Highway.
+We had to ship the truck from Panama to Colombia since there are no roads through the Darién Gap (the missing link in the Pan-American Highway).

 We stopped in Medellín for a bit again to regroup, but we are now getting ready to head out on part two of the road trip: driving all the way to the southern tip of Patagonia, which is a place I have long dreamed about visiting.